 The figures add up to a monthly readership of around 409 million people.
 An average blog post contains around 1150 words, and the average time spent on each post is around 16 seconds.
 Blogs have become an inseparable part of every website’s lifespan.
 Companies that include a blog related to their business are 13 times more likely to generate a good return on their investments.

 Since the CMS offers an elaborate statistics analysis system, it also enables you to get an overview of all the activity on its sites across the globe.
-Judging by the stats, one thing remains clear － the sun never sets on the WordPress empire.
-From Australia to the US, and the southernmost tip of Africa, the WordPress statistics dominate the charts.
-Have a look for yourself.
+Judging by the stats, one thing remains clear - the sun never sets on the WordPress empire.
+From Australia to the US, and the southernmost tip of Africa, WordPress statistics dominate the charts.

 There are an estimated 75,000,000 websites running the WordPress CMS.
 If we take into consideration that the internet consists of approximately 172 million websites, WordPress market share is around 34%.
 As much as 37,500,000 of those are hosted on the WordPress shared hosting installation.